-GL1920 Development maintains and or improves neighborhood character and livability.
+GL20 Development maintains and improves neighborhood character and livability.

-PL1920.1 Require development in neighborhoods to be of a type, scale, orientation, and design that maintains or improvesallows for a sensible integration into the character, aesthetic quality, and livability of the neighborhood; design requirements should be flexible to allow for a variety of housing types for different lifestyles and income levels.
+PL20.1 Require development in neighborhoods to be of a type, scale, orientation, and design that maintains or improves the character, aesthetic quality, and livability of the neighborhood.

-PL1920.2 Unless necessary for historic preservation, prohibit conversion of housing in residential areas to commercial use; instead, support redevelopment and rehabilitation of older neighborhoods to bolster stability and aAllow home occupations (except convalescent care) that do not degrade neighborhood appearance or livability, nor create significant environmental impacts. traffic, noise or pollution problems.
+PL20.2 Unless necessary for historic preservation, prohibit conversion of housing in residential areas to commercial use; instead, support redevelopment and rehabilitation of older neighborhoods to bolster stability and aAllow home occupations (except convalescent care) that do not degrade neighborhood appearance or livability, nor create traffic, noise or pollution problems.

-PL1920.3 Allow elder care homes and seniors-only housing and encourage child care services everywhere except industrial areas; but limit hospice care to multi-family and commercial districts.
+PL20.3 Allow elder care homes and seniors-only housing and encourage child care services everywhere except industrial areas; but limit hospice care to multi-family and commercial districts.

-PL1920.4 Support development and public improvements consistent with healthy and active lifestyles.
+PL20.4 Support development and public improvements consistent with healthy and active lifestyles.

-PL1920.5 Prevent physical barriers from isolating and separating new developments from existing neighborhoods.
+PL20.5 Prevent physical barriers from isolating and separating new developments from existing neighborhoods.

-PL19.6 Allow small scale commercial uses within neighborhoods through conditional use permits until design standards are developed.
+PL20.6 Allow small scale commercial uses within neighborhoods, provided there are controls to limit impacts.

-GL2021 Neighborhood centers are the focal point of neighborhoods and villages.
+GL21 Neighborhood centers are the focal point of neighborhoods and villages.

-PL2021.1 Establish a neighborhood center at each village site, encourage development of the neighborhood centers shown on the Future Land Use Map.
-Specific parcels should be identified through the rezone process, which provides for public engagement opportunities. - and add additional centers when compatible with existing land uses and where they are more than one-half mile from other commercial areas.
+PL21.1 Establish a neighborhood center at each village site, encourage development of the neighborhood centers shown on the Future Land Use Map.
+Siting of neighborhood centers should be accomplished through a collaborative process with the community and neighborhoods. and add additional centers when compatible with existing land uses and where they are more than one half mile from other commercial areas.

-PL2021.2 Locate nNeighborhood centers should generally be located along collector or arterial streets and within about 600 feet of a transit stop.
+PL21.2 Locate nNeighborhood centers should generally be located along collector or arterial streets and within about 600 feet of a transit stop.

-PL2021.3 Support land uses such as housing, a food store, a café or bakery, and a neighborhood park or civic green at all neighborhood centers.
+PL21.3 Support land uses such as housing, a food store, a café or bakery, and a neighborhood park or civic green at all neighborhood centers.
 Allow churches places of worship, schools, and convenience businesses and services that cater primarily to neighborhood residents.
 Allow, where appropriate, increased residential density for properties within and adjacent to neighborhood centers to sustain neighborhood businesses and to support transit.
 Prohibit auto-oriented uses.
 Vary the specific size and composition of such centers for balance with surrounding uses.
 Where practical, focus commercial uses on civic greens or parks.
 Limit the size of commercial uses.
 (Note: A larger urban center is permitted in the Briggs Urban Village.)

-PL2021.4 Allow neighborhood center designs that are innovative and provide variety, but that ensure compatibility with adjoining uses.
+PL21.4 Allow neighborhood center designs that are innovative and provide variety, but that ensure compatibility with adjoining uses.
 Encourage land use and building designs that provide opportunities for community members to build social connections.
 Consider appropriate phasing, scale, design and exterior materials, as well as glare, noise and traffic impacts when evaluating compatibility.
-To encourage social interactions Rrequire that buildings primary access to buildings be directly from street sidewalks-and-Buildings should be oriented toward the neighborhood and any adjacent park or green.
-Require that signsage be consistent with neighborhood character.
+To encourage social interactions Rrequire that buildings primary access directly from street sidewalks and be oriented toward the neighborhood and any adjacent park or green.
+Require that signage be consistent with neighborhood character.

-PL2021.5 Locate streets and trails for non-arterial access to the neighborhood center.
+PL21.5 Locate streets and trails for non-arterial access to the neighborhood center.

-GL2122 Trees help maintain strong and healthy neighborhoods.
+GL22 Trees help maintain strong and healthy neighborhoods.

-PL2122.1 Use trees to foster a sense of neighborhood identity.
+PL22.1 Use trees to foster a sense of neighborhood identity.

-PL2122.2 Encourage the protection, loss mitigation, and maintenance of trees Identify, protect and maintain trees with historic significance or other value to the community or specific neighborhoods.
+PL22.2 Encourage the protection, loss mitigation, and maintenance of trees Identify, protect and maintain trees with historic significance or other value to the community or specific neighborhoods.

-PL2122.3 Encourage the use of appropriate fruit and nut trees to increase local food self-sufficiency.
+PL22.3 Encourage the use of appropriate fruit and nut trees to increase local food self-sufficiency.